-Maurice W. Coulon.
-Mr. Coulon has been a director since September 11, 2003.
-Mr. Coulon's current term as director is scheduled to expire at our 2006 annual meeting of stockholders.
-Since 2000, Mr. Coulon has been a private investor in real estate.
-From 1991 through his retirement in 2000, Mr. Coulon served as director of portfolio management for the Morgan Stanley Real Estate Fund.
-From 1980 to 1991, Mr. Coulon served as senior vice president of asset management for the Boston managing director for 1789 Capital Advisors, where he provides market and transaction structure analysis and advice on a consulting basis for multifamily commercial mortgage purchase programs.
+John H. Outland.
+Mr. Outland has been a director since December 9, 2003.
+Mr. Outland's current term as director is scheduled to expire at our 2007 annual meeting of stockholders.
+From March 2004 to present, he has served as vice president of GE Financial Assurance.
+From 2002 to March 2004, Mr. Outland served as a managing director for 1789 Capital Advisors, where he provided market and transaction structure analysis and advice on a consulting basis for multifamily commercial mortgage purchase programs.
 From 1999 to 2001, Mr. Outland served as vice president of mortgage-backed securities at Financial Guaranty Insurance Company where he was team leader for bond insurance transactions, responsible for sourcing business, coordinating credit, loan files, due diligence and legal review processes, and negotiating structure and business issues.
-From 1993 to 1999, Mr. Outland was senior vice president for Citicorp Mortgage Securities, Inc., where he securitized non-conforming mortgage product.
-From 1989 to 1993, Mr. Outland was vice president of real estate and mortgage finance for Nomura Securities International, Inc., where he preformed due diligence on and negotiated the financing of commercial mortgage packages in preparation for securitization.
+From 1993 to 1999, Mr. Outland was senior vice president for Citicorp Mortgage Securities, Inc., where he preformed due diligence on and negotiated the financing of commercial mortgage packages in preparation for securitization.
+Mr. Outland is also a director of Gladstone Commercial Corporation.
 Mr. Outland holds a MBA from Harvard Business School and a bachelor's degree in Chemical Engineering from Georgia Institute of Technology.